MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-reviews-create.md

 To enable reviews of access packages, you must meet the prerequisites for creating an access package:
 - Microsoft Entra ID P2 or Microsoft Entra ID Governance
-- Global administrator, Identity Governance administrator, Catalog owner, or Access package manager
+- Be using at least the Identity Governance administrator role, or be the Catalog owner or Access package manager

 For more information, see [License requirements](entitlement-management-overview.md#license-requirements).

 ## Create an access review of an access package